tuero/rocksndiamonds/docs/engine.md

 ## namespace `enginestatus`
 The `gridinfo` namespace provides helper functions relating to the current state of the engine.
 - Whether the level is solved or failed.
+- Getting the number of game engine ticks common movements.
+When the agent initiates a move action, it takes `enginestate::getEngineUpdateRate()` (being 8 in the standard game) game ticks to move the agent from one cell to another.
 - Setting/getting the agents action (useful if you want to use simulation in your controller)
 - The current score, time left
-- Simulating the engine forward a single tick, or `ENGINE_RESOLUTION` (8) steps i.e. corresponding for the number of ticks required to transition the agent fully from one cell to a neighbouring cell.
+- Simulating the engine forward a single tick, or `enginestate::getEngineUpdateRate()` (8) steps i.e. corresponding for the number of ticks required to transition the agent fully from one cell to a neighbouring cell.